ChildsplayOSU/bogl/ABOUT.md

-# About
+# About Spiel

-A more technical breakdown of Spiel will go here
+A more technical breakdown of Spiel will go here...